Editor's Note: This story originally appeared on NewRetirement.

 In fact, most Americans are closer to zero savings than $1 million

 For most people, anything resembling $1 million is an unattainable goal.
 According to Federal Reserve SCF data, the average retirement savings for Americans ages 60 to 64 is $221,450.
-This level of savings — spread over a 30-year retirement — is close to living on Social Security alone.
+This level of savings — spread over a 30-year retirement — is close to living on Social Security benefits alone.

 In a report by the Federal Reserve, “Report on the Economic Well-Being of U.S. Households,” many survey respondents said that they are not accomplishing any savings for retirement.
 The report finds that “31% have no retirement savings or pension.”